CanonicalLtd/maas-docs/en/installconfig-storage.md

 A MAAS storage template is called a *layout*, and it gets applied to a node when it is commissioned.

-It is possible for a regular user to apply a different layout altogether.
+It is possible for an administrator to override the default with a different layout.
 It is equally possible for a regular user to make modifications to a node after a layout is applied in order to arrive at the node's final storage configuration.

-The different layouts are presented in detail lower down.
-How layouts get chosen and what modifications are possible are also shown.

 ## UEFI